Search for strongly interacting dark matter at Belle II: Belle II sensitivity

 As shown in both Fig.~(\ref{fig:CP:10}) and Fig.~(\ref{fig:CP:1}), for both the mono-photon and mono-cluster channels, the exclusion regions typically exhibit both a lower boundary and an upper boundary; the parameter space below the lower boundary or above the upper boundary (ceiling) is not constrained.
 In contrast, the constraints from the di-cluster channel manifest as exclusion regions with only lower boundaries, namely, without ceilings.

 The ceilings in the mono-photon and mono-cluster channels arise when DM starts to have a substantial interaction cross section with detectors.
-The locations and shapes of these ceilings can also be estimated via $\lambda_c = L_E$, where $L_E=37$ cm is the length of the ECL, as shown in Fig.~(\ref{fig:CP:10}) and Fig.~(\ref{fig:CP:1}).
+The locations and shapes of these ceilings can also be estimated via $\lambda_c = L_E$ with the energy of the incident DM being 5 GeV, where $L_E=37$ cm is the length of the ECL, as shown in Fig.~(\ref{fig:CP:10}) and Fig.~(\ref{fig:CP:1}).
 Significantly below the $\lambda_c = L_E$ curve, DM rarely interacts with the ECL, manifesting itself as a missing signature; significantly above the $\lambda_c = L_E$ curve, the multiple-scatterings become important.

 The di-cluster constraints with the current data of $\mathcal{L}=362$ fb$^{-1}$ \cite{Bertacchi:2023kdm} can already probe a significant portion of the parameter above the ceilings of both the mono-photon channel and the mono-cluster channel.
 We find that increasing the current Belle II data to the total expected data of $\mathcal{L}=50$ ab$^{-1}$ only improves the lower boundaries of the di-cluster constraints, which, however, have already been ruled out by either the mono-photon channel or the mono-cluster channel.